dmi3aleks/ML/README.md

 Naural Networks with a large amount of layers and nodes in middle layers, tend to be computationally more expensive and can suffer from high variance.
 Using regularization helps to address overfitting.

+### Building a Spam Classifier

+#### Error Analysis

+1. start with a simple algorithm that can be implemented quickly;
+1. plot learning curves to decide if more data, more features, etc. are likely to help;
+1. manually examine the examples your algoritm made errors on.
+See if there is a systematic trend.

+#### Numerial evaluation of algorithm performance

+When evaluating algorithm it is important to have a quick numerical metric of how good it performs.

+It is important to use correct metrics for skewed classes (i.e. when there is a big disbalance between the amount of positive and negative examples).
+Such metrics are:

+Precision = True Positives/(True Positives + False Positives)

+Recall = Ture Positives/(True Positives + False Negatives)

+F1Score = 2 * (Precision * Recall)/(Precision + Recall)

+#### Designing a high accuracy learning system

+Features should have sufficient information to predict the result accurately.

+Useful test: given the input features, can a human expert confidently predict the result?

 ## Support Vector Machines